opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 ### Non-functional

-* In the absence of missing subsystems such as a Elasticsearch report scheduler plugin, the scheduling UI should be hidden or present the user with correct messaging (for example limited functionality)
+* In the absence of missing subsystems such as a OpenSearch report scheduler plugin, the scheduling UI should be hidden or present the user with correct messaging (for example limited functionality)
 * The service should be reliable -  we should be able to generate a report in an acceptable time frame or else abort.
 * **Security** - a user should not be allowed to create reports of resources they don’t have access to.
 For example, if a user should not be able to generate report of dashboard with index-pattern they do not have read permissions to.